soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 - [UXWing](https://uxwing.com/): Free icons and vector graphics for enhancing data presentations.

 ### Statistics Textbooks
 - Chapman & Hall/CRC Texts in Statistical Science
-  more than one hundred textbook mostly written by statisticians
+  more than one hundred textbooks mostly written by statisticians